lv042/Weather-Wizard/docs/physical_design.md

 - Speed: 3D printing allows for fast production of the weather station chassis, with the ability to print parts on demand and with minimal lead time.

-- Cost-effective: 3D printing is a cost-effective option for producing small
+- Cost-effective: 3D printing is a cost-effective option for producing a small casing the weather station chassis (The final draft of the weather station which is currently printing, costed me 10 euro's)

 - Durability: 3D printing allows for the production of durable parts that can withstand the elements and last for a long time.

+## Disadvantages of the selected production:

+- Limited material choices: While 3D printing has come a long way in terms of materials, the range of available materials is still limited compared to traditional manufacturing methods.
+- Hard to repair: 3D printing is not suitable for repairing broken parts.
+- Hard to recycle: 3D printing is not suitable for recycling.
+- Limited print size: The size of 3D printed objects is limited by the size of the 3D printer.
+- Limited production speed: 3D printing can be a slow process, especially for large objects.

 # DIGITAL DESIGN

-## Choosen software
+## Chosen software

 First I used Tinkedcad, but later switched to FreeCAD.
 I used FreeCAD because it is more powerful and has more features.
 Tinkercad might be better for beginners, but FreeCAD is more suitable for more complex designs.

 ## Stages of the design process

-I dont know how I can provide the design process without having the physical design completed.
-I would hand in the assignment later, but we are required to do 3 assignments a week.
-It is correct that a delivery can be evaluated 2 times?
+1. Determine the purpose and requirements of the casing
+2. Take accurate measurements
+3. Create a 3D model of the object using CAD software
+4. Select the appropriate printer and material
+5. Slice the 3D model into layers using slicing software
+6. Set the printing parameters, such as the layer height and printing speed
+7. Send the sliced model to the 3D printer and start the printing